 ALLERGY OR INTOLERANCE: Food Is Fuel

 The research into this post showed how very complicated, and complex it is to differentiate between an allergy and an intolerance.
 It also showed me how precarious children are.
-The impact of undetected allergies and intolerance is dramatic.
-The root cause is the food that should fuel a healthy, developing body into a whole being!
+The impact of undetected allergies and intolerance is dramatic as the root cause is the food that should fuel a healthy, developing body into a whole being!

 We thank you for reading and hope you comment, share and review this post.
 Oh!
 And – you’re of course welcome to join our mailing list for updates, newsletter and more here below.

 - Food Allergies and Food Intolerance – WebMD